WHAT CAN I EXPECT FROM SYNERGY WOOD® PRODUCTS?

-Our Rustic Collection is designed for interior use only.
-Our Synergy and E-Peck Collection are designed for interior wall and ceiling and exterior ceiling applications - we do not recommend or warranty any Synergy Wood product that has been exposed to direct sunlight or direct moisture.
+Our Synergy and E-Peck products are designed for interior wall and ceiling and covered exterior ceiling applications - we do not recommend or warranty any Synergy Wood product that has been exposed to direct sunlight or direct moisture.
 Click here for more information on our 5-year limited warranty.

 In the unlikely event of a warranty claim, the end-user is responsible for documenting the Job Number and Manufacture Date of the product being used.
 This information can be found on each of the packages being delivered to the job site.
 No claims can be made without this information.

 Over time, we have observed that it is very easy (defined as light pressure applied to the board when placed on edge) to “straighten” a board with side bend with the given dimensions above.
 Of course, if a side bend board is found while installing and it is undesirable, it can still be used.
 Synergy has provided a guide called, How To Use What’s Delivered.

 Chipped grain means that a part of the surface is chipped or broken out in very short particles below the line of cut.
 It should not be classed as torn grain and, as usually found, shall not be considered a defect unless it is present more than 25% of the area.

 Loosened grain means that a small portion of the wood has become loosened but not displaced.